tc39/proposal-signals/README.md

-# Standard JavaScript Signals proposal
+# 🚦Standard JavaScript Signals proposal🚦

 This document outlines the goals of a standard JavaScript Signal proposal and a minimal API, with the intention of bringing Signals as a TC39 proposal in the future.
 The effort here is driven by authors and maintainers of related frameworks and libraries in JavaScript, with a focus on developing significant experience using shared JavaScript libraries to refine the proposal prior to standardization.